-Sierra de Guadarrama mountains are an unexpected hiker’s paradise; it is a real surprise to most walkers to find such a beautiful alpine scenery so close to a big city like Madrid.
-This walking holiday in Spain will take you to high peaks offering amazing views, to historical and cultural sites like the Monastery of Escorial and the Royal Palace of La Granja, finishing in beautiful Segovia.
+Sierra de Guadarrama, the mountains between Madrid and Segovia, are an unexpected hiker’s paradise, beautifully described by Ernest Hemingway in his famous novel For Whom the Bell Tolls.
+We will take you to high peaks offering amazing views, to historical and cultural sites like the Monastery of Escorial and the Royal Palace of La Granja, finishing in charming Segovia.

 The Via Dinarica is a mega trail that extends from Albania to Slovenia and traverses the largest karst field on earth.
 During this walking holiday, you will circle the great Buško Lake, ascend into Blidinje Nature Park and reach the town of Jablanica over Čvrsnica Mountain.
 The trip ends in the city of Mostar, famous for its Old Bridge – a jewel of oriental architecture.

 The south-west part of Crete has a unique landscape of scenic gorges and a coast full of secluded beaches and deep blue waters.
 Explore the gorges of West Crete, including the famous Samaria Gorge and the impressive Aradhena Gorge.